 Black walnut Juglans nigra

-Also known as: Walnut, Eastern black walnut, American walnut
+Also know as: Walnut, Eastern black walnut, American walnut

 J. nigra, or black walnut, is one of the rarest and most valuable hardwood species in North America.
 The trees can grow to 30 or 40 m in height; under forest conditions, where the trees must compete for light, it grows a tall, straight trunk.